Skip to content

 Informal systems, formal expectations

 Investment teams within family offices are typically lean, nimble, and aligned with the family’s long-term vision.
-Yet many still rely on outdated tools like email, spreadsheets, and unstructured notes to manage investment research.
-As family offices grow, these informal systems can become liabilities, leading to fragmented research and inefficient workflows.
+In practice, however, many continue to depend on outdated tools like email, spreadsheets, and unstructured notes to manage critical research.
+As family offices grow, these informal systems can become liabilities, resulting in fragmented insights and inefficient workflows.

 Governance expectations have shifted from optional best practices to baseline requirements, demanding not just transparency, but traceability and strategic alignment across the investment process.